ManuelReina/jekyll-now/_posts/2016-06-07-angular-universal-asp-net-core-pwa.md

 	 - Install webpack globally.
 NPM install webpack –g
 	 - Now navigate to the src of your app.
 E.g. D:\home\site\src
 	 - Install the rest of dependencies.
 NPM install.
+ - Finally make sure you don't have duplicate global.json files.
+In my case I had one under the approot folder and the one of my project.
+Removing the project's global.json solved my problem, but again, I think it has to do with my project structure and I have to learn more about asp.net 5 and azure deployment.

 Hope it helps!